226wyj/RepCRec/README.md

 * end(T1): The system should report whether T1 can commit in the format `T1 commits` or `T1 aborts`
 * When a transaction commits, the name of the transaction should be printed.
 * When a transaction aborts, the name of the transaction should be printed.
-* Which sites are affected by a write.
+* When sites are affected by a `write` transaction, the site's name should be printed.
-* Every tiem a transaction waits because of a lock conflict
+* Every time a transaction waits because of a lock conflict, the transaction's name and the reason should be printed.
-* Every time a transaction waits because a site is down
+* Every time a transaction waits because a site is down, the transaction's name and the reason should be printed.